 FAWE was born out of discussions between African ministers and donor agency representatives of the Donors to African Education (DAE).
 It was created on the staunch belief that women in decision-making positions have the potential to make a significant difference.

 In her opening remarks, Hon.
 Dr Chung said, “We are here to search for practical, manageable interventions that will realistically help to ameliorate the present situation.
 We are not helpless as a group.
-We need to have a vision of where we want to go, realising that each day, there is something positive we can do”.
+We need to have a vision of where we want to go, realizing that each day, there is something positive we can do”.

 The Bellagio meeting brought together nineteen senior African women policy-makers in education drawn together by a common concern — the poor status of female education in Africa.